Establishing Connection

 Services

-Roles in cleaning, retail, food & beverage, and hospitality.
+Vital roles in cleaning, retail, food & beverage, and hospitality sectors.

 Key Eligibility Criteria

-Applicants must meet the following conditions to be eligible for a Work Permit.
+Applicants must meet the following conditions set by MOM.

 Minimum Age